 Make the day special

 The Feast of St. Anne and St. Joachim is the perfect opportunity to give honor and thanks to our earthly grandparents.
 Here are a few ideas:

 - Call them!
-If you’re blessed with grandparents who are still living, start your celebration off right on Saturday morning by calling them.
+If you’re blessed with grandparents who are still living, start your celebration off right by calling them.